 - Counterintuitive quality

 Submissions will be held in strict confidence by the Judge Panel.
 Only the Top 10 illusions will be posted online, to allow worldwide voting.
 Participation in the Best Illusion of the YearSM Contest does not preclude you from also submitting your work for publication elsewhere.
-By participating in the Best Illusion of the YearSM Contest you agree to have your illusion posted on the Contest website, if selected among the Top 10, and included in press releases and other promotional materials, as well as fundraising initiatives for the Contest.
+By participating in the Best Illusion of the YearSM Contest you agree to have your illusion posted on the Contest website, if selected among the Top 10, and included in press releases and other promotional materials/fundraising initiatives for the Contest.
 You (and your co-authors, if appropriate) will retain the full copyright of your illusion, and receive full credit as illusion creator(s).